 Play it safe and also cover your irrigation system backflow preventer!
 This will prevent water from freezing and causing damage to the device.
 With mild spring freezes, simply head to your local home improvement store and pick up some pipeline insulation.
 Wrap the insulation around the pipes and secure it with some duct tape, leaving room around the valves for easy access.
 In mild freezes, this will be adequate to keep your backflow device safe from cracks caused by expanding ice.

 In the case of heavier freezes, we suggest turning the shut-off valves.
-In most residential systems, there are two shut off valves, typically covered in blue rubber and located on either side of the backflow device.
+In most residential systems, there are two shut-off valves, typically covered in blue rubber and located on either side of the backflow device.
 Turn the lower valve 90 degrees to shut off water flow into the device.
-To release the water that is still left over in the backflow device, loosen the two bleeder valves located just beneath the plastic top of the device with a flat head screwdriver.
+To release the water that is still leftover in the backflow device, loosen the two bleeder valves located just beneath the plastic top of the device with a flat head screwdriver.
 Once loosened, water will spew out of the valves until all excess water is gone.
-If the water does not stop after a couple minutes, check that you fully turned the shut-off valve, as water still may be getting through.
+If the water does not stop after a couple of minutes, check that you fully turned the shut-off valve, as water still may be getting through.

 If there are any questions that we have not answered, feel free to reach out through the contact form on our contact page, or give us a call!
 We will be happy to assist you with any questions you may have!

 Domoney, David.
 "How to protect container plants and pots from winter frost."
 Accessed 4 May 2020.
 Retrieved from https://www.daviddomoney.com/how-to-protect-container-plants-and-pots-from-winter-frost/